TomHarrop/honeybee-genotype-pipeline/README.md

 - `outdir`: Output directory.
 - `ploidy`: Ploidy for freebayes, e.g. 1 for haploid, 2 for diploid.
 - `threads`: Number of threads to use.
 Intermediate files are pipes, so at least 4 threads are required.
-- `restart_times`: Number of times to restart failing jobs
+- `restart_times`: Number of times to restart failing jobs.

 ```
 honeybee-genotype-pipeline [-h] --ref REF --samples_csv SAMPLES_CSV